easystartup-io/k3s-simplified/docs/docs/private-setup-guide/setup-nat-gateway.md

 # Setup Nat gateway

 :::info
 Skip this step if you have already setup nat gateway.
+And add it to your private network.
 :::

 ## What is a Nat Gateway?